Snippet-University/trial_bench/README.md

 # trial_bench
 The bench is the main repo for projects that need pass/no pass calibration testing.
+It takes a physical inventory of script properties to determine if a build is possible.

 Introduction: